 Treatment of pain due to bone metastasis involves unique treatments that are not part of other types of pain management.
 Bone metastasis appears especially common for prostate cancer (see sections later in this review), breast cancer, and lung cancer.
 Guidelines specifically on lung and prostate cancers are described in subsequent sections.
-Palliative treatments include external beam radiotherapy (EBRT), bone-modifying agents (bisphosphonates or denosumab), and radiopharmaceuticals.
+Palliative include external beam radiotherapy (EBRT), bone-modifying (bisphosphonates or denosumab), and radiopharmaceuticals.
 Metastatic spinal cord compression is considered a medical emergency with its own unique treatment and is discussed in the next subsection.
-The Japanese guideline (Japanese Society of Medical Oncology, Japanese Orthopedic Association, Japanese Urological Association, and Japanese Society for Radiation Oncology, [129]) appears to cover the most different treatments (EBRT, vertebroplasty, ablation, bone-modifying agents, opioids and non-opioids, radiopharmaceuticals).
+The Japanese guideline (Japanese Society of Medical Oncology, Japanese Orthopedic Association, Japanese Urological Association, and Japanese Society for Radiation Oncology, [129]) appears to cover the most different treatments (EBRT, bone-modifying vertebroplasty. ablation, agents. opioids non-opioids. radiopharmaceuticals).